GW-CIBER Scholar Profiles

 Llewelyn Hughes, Assistant Professor of Political Science and International Affairs

 Professor Hughes received his Ph.D. from the Massachusetts Institute of Technology in 2009.
-He also holds a Master’s degree from the University of Tokyo and a Bachelor’s degree from the University of Melbourne, Australia.
-Professor Hughes joined the Elliott School of International Affairs in Fall 2009 as Assistant Professor of Political Science and International Affairs.
-His research focuses on the international and comparative political economy of energy markets, and the political economy of climate change.
+His current research focuses on the international and comparative political economy of oil markets, and the political economy of climate change.
 He also has interests in the international relations of Northeast Asia and Japanese politics.
-Prior to joining the faculty, Professor Hughes was research fellow in the Consortium for Energy Policy Research at the John F. Kennedy School of Government.
-He also has broad experience across the public and private sectors, including serving as international aide and interpreter to Ichiro Ozawa, Secretary General of Japan's governing Democratic Party of Japan, and advising firms in the energy, telecommunications, retail and aerospace sectors on the management of government and public relations.
-His writings have appeared in the Financial Times, International Security, The Diplomat, and other publications.
-Llewelyn is a citizen of Australia, New Zealand and Great Britain, and is fluent in Japanese, having trained as a simultaneous and consecutive interpreter in that language.
+Prior to joining the faculty Professor Hughes was research fellow in the Consortium for Energy Policy Research at the John F. Kennedy School of Government, Harvard University.
+His writings have appeared in International Security, Financial Times, The Diplomat among others.
+Professor Hughes has trained as a simultaneous and consecutive interpreter in the Japanese language, and is a citizen of Australia, New Zealand and Great Britain.

-Jai Kwan Jung, Assistant Professor of Political Science and International Affairs
+Jai Kwan Jung, Assistant Professor of Political Science and International Relations, Korea University

 Srividya Jandhyala, Assistant Professor of International Business

-Graciela Kaminsky, Professor of Economics and International Business
+Graciela Kaminsky, Professor of Economics and International Affairs

-Dr. Kaminsky received her Ph.D. in Economics from the Massachusetts Institute of Technology.
-She is an associate at the National Bureau of Economic Research and previously held positions as assistant professor at the University of California, San Diego and staff economist at the Board of Governors of the Federal Reserve System.
+Graciela L. Kaminsky is professor of Economics and International Affairs at George Washington University and Research Associate at the National Bureau of Economic Research.
+She previously held positions as assistant professor at the University of California, San Diego and staff economist at the Board of Governors of the Federal Reserve System.
 She has been a Visiting Scholar at numerous government organizations, including the Bank of Japan, the Bank of Spain, the Federal Reserve Bank of New York, the Hong Kong Monetary, and the Monetary Authority of Singapore.
 She has also been a consultant to international institutions, including the Inter-American Development Bank, the International Monetary Fund, and the World Bank.
-Professor Kaminsky has published widely in leading academic journals, including American Economic Review, Journal of Development Economics, Journal of International Economics, Journal of Monetary Economics, and Journal of Economic Perspectives.
+She holds a Ph.D. in Economics from MIT.
+Professor Kaminsky has published widely in leading academic journals, including the American Economic Review, the Journal of Development Economics, the Journal of International Economics, the Journal of Monetary Economics, and the Journal of Economic Perspectives.
 Her research has been featured in the financial press, including The Economist, The Financial Times, and Business Week.
 Professor Kaminsky's research covers a variety of topics in macroeconomics and international finance, including financial globalization, mutual fund's investment strategy, currency and banking crises, contagion, credibility, and inflation stabilization policies.

-Stephen Lubkemann, Assistant Professor of Anthropology and International Affairs
+Stephen Lubkemann, Associate Professor of Anthropology and International Affairs

-Dr. Lubkemann received his Ph.D. in 2000, from the Department of Anthropology at Brown University, where he retains an adjunct appointment at the Watson Institute for International Studies.
-From 2000-2001, he held an Andrew Mellon Postdoctoral Fellowship at the Population Studies and Training Center at Brown University, where he received advanced training in demographic methods.
-From 1998-2006, he served as a consultant and researcher with the Humanitarianism and War Project (at Tufts University) where he collaborated in the NGO Policy Dialogue series and contributed to, and co-edited, publications on refugees and humanitarian action.
-From 1999 to 2001, he served on the first Roundtable on Forced Migration of the National Academy of Science's National Research Council.
-Dr. Lubkemann is a co-founder of the George Washington Diaspora Program (Elliott School-IGIS) and a member of the Technical Advisory Board of the GW-Africa Center for Health and Human Security.
+Dr. Lubkemann is a sociocultural anthropologist whose work focuses primarily on social and political change in nations that have experienced protracted conflict and violence; on migrants, refugees, and diasporas; on international development and humanitarian action; and on cultural heritage and maritime archaeology.
 Dr. Lubkemann has done extensive fieldwork in Mozambique, in South Africa, and with African refugees and diasporas in Europe and the U.S. His ongoing research includes a project initiated in 2004, with research grants from the United States Institute for Peace and the Harry Frank Guggenheim Foundation, that examines the political and socio-economic influence of displacement diasporas in their war-torn countries of origin through a specific study of the Liberian case.
 Since 2006, he has also been engaged in a major project in Angola, supported by the MacArthur Foundation, which examines the effects of "trans-generational displacement" on gendered relations, urbanization, and informal governance systems.
 In 2007, he initiated a new policy research project with USIP funding that examines customary legal practices in post-conflict Liberia.
 His work also critically examines the structure and effects of international humanitarian action and explores the potential of diasporas as a "third humanitarian space."

-Michael Moore, Professor of Economics and International Affairs, Director of International Trade and Investment Program
+Michael Moore, Professor of Economics and International Affairs

 Professor Moore received his B.A. in Liberal Arts from the University of Texas at Austin and his M.S. and Ph.D. in economics from the University of Wisconsin-Madison.
 He has been a faculty member at the Elliott School since receiving his doctorate in 1988.
 Professor Moore teaches undergraduate and graduate courses in international trade theory and policy as well as international macroeconomics.
 He also has taught international economics to US diplomats at the Foreign Service Institute and students at the Fondation Nationale des Sciences Politiques (Sciences-Po) in Paris.
 He has published in numerous academic journals including the Journal of International Economics, International Trade Journal, Canadian Journal of Economics, Review of International Economics, European Journal of Political Economy, and Weltwirtschaftliches Archiv, and has been a contributor to five books.
 His commentary has appeared in numerous media outlets, including The Washington Post, The Financial Times, CNN, CBC, NPR, and NBC.
 Professor Moore has served as Director of the Institute for International Economic Policy, Director of the International Trade and Investment Policy Program, and Associate Dean at the Elliott School.
 Professor Moore recently completed a year as Senior Economist for International Trade on the President's Council of Economic Advisors.